Elijah-Dangerfield/TemplateApp/docs/ci.md

 Updates to pull requests cancel any ongoing ci workflows for that pr and re run the ci system again.

+You can find an example PR showing the results of this CI system [here](https://github.com/Elijah-Dangerfield/TemplateApp/pull/2)

 ## The CD